Your Student Record

 Attendance and Participation

 Harvard Extension School expects students to be active and engaged participants.
 Students registered in a course for undergraduate or graduate credit must attend all classes or participate online as a distance student, take all exams, and complete all coursework on time.
+Students registered for noncredit are expected to attend and participate in adherence to instructor expectations.

 Participation in Web-Conference or Zoom-in-the-Room Live Class Meetings